Jigneshfp/POS_statistics/README.md

-# POS_statistics
-The repository "POS_statistics" is about cleaning messy data from RBI website on POS transaction.
+# POS data cleaning and exploratory data analysis

+This is a small cleaning and exploratory data analysis project of digital transcations using POS(point of sale) during year 2016-2017.

+#Introduction